ugoviti/izpbx/README.md

 - Customize `.env` variables, specially the security section of default passwords:
   - `vim .env`

-- Deploy and start izpbx using docker-compose command:
+- Deploy and start izpbx using `docker compose` command:
-  - `docker-compose up -d`
+  - `docker compose up -d`

 - Wait the pull to finish (~60 seconds with fast internet connections) and point your web browser to the IP address of your docker host and follow initial setup guide